RazielRojo/SmartCustormerSupport/README.md

 Add the login page.
 Create input validations.
 Add loaders and error handling including no records found.
-Fix the Tailwind plugin, make.
+Fix the Tailwind plugin, make the css more responsive.